shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/cross-project-workflow.md

 # Cross Project / Library Project Workflow
-This tutorial will show you how to use ShotGrid Toolkit to re-use your assets across multiple projects and build up an asset library thats easily accessible for artists in your studio.
-Let's take you through the 3 main steps to get this working.
+This tutorial will show you how to use {% include product %} Toolkit to re-use your Assets across multiple Projects and build up an Asset library that's easily accessible for Artists in your studio.
+Let's take you through the three main steps to get this up and running.

 1. **ShotGrid Assets linked across Projects** - using the "Linked Projects" linked field between Assets and Projects
 2. **Loading/referencing assets into scenes** - using a dynamic tab in the Loader